anooprp/stock_dashboard/README.md

 # stock_dashboard
-To display realtime stock price and predict
+To showcase real-time stock prices and provide predictions